aurvadahana/aurvadahana.github.io/_posts/2021-06-08-a-few-points-on-saranagati.md

 Daśaratha says - **bālānām mama putrāṇām..** while trying to save his sons from the Aurva Bhārgava's wrath.

 He says, "there were mere children, and that they were *my* sons".
-And since he consider so, as per Daśaratha, he had to resort to Kṣatriyadharma and take up his bow and arrow to fight.
+And since he considers so, as per Daśaratha, he had to resort to Kṣatriyadharma and take up his bow and arrow to fight.

 Daśaratha here had resorted to other gatis than Bhagavān himself.
 So this Śaraṇāgati failed.